ISLAND

 By Jessica Mercer

-This project is funded by an International Macquarie University Research Scholarship.
+This project was funded by an International Macquarie University Research Scholarship.

 Mercer, J., D. Dominey-Howes, I. Kelman, and K. Lloyd.
 2007.
 "The Potential for Combining Indigenous and Western Knowledge in Reducing Vulnerability to Environmental Hazards in Small Island Developing States".
 Environmental Hazards, vol. 7, no. 4, pp. 245-256, abstract (9 kb in PDF).